aspose-slides/Aspose.Slides-Products/slides/en/python-net/_index.md

     </div>
     <div class="col-lg-12">
         <h2 class="h2title">Convert PowerPoint to JPG in Python</h2>
-        <p>The following example shows you how to convert a PowerPoint PPT, PPTX, and OpenOffice ODP document into a set of JPEG images.</p>
+        <p>The following example shows you how to convert a PPT, PPTX, or OpenDocument Presentation (ODP) file into a set of JPEG images.</p>
         <pre>
             <code class="python">
 with slides.Presentation("presentation.pptx") as presentation: